-In this article, the reader will see for themselves, that the intent of the framers of our Constitution was to make certain that the government of the United States, would be prohibited from restricting the free exercise of religion.
-The establishment clause was not written to keep religion out of government, it was to keep government out of religion.
-This clause was necessitated by the action of king George of Britain, who sought to make his words, above the words of the Bible.
+In this article, you will see that the intent of the framers for our Constitution was to make certain that the government of the United States would be prohibited from restricting the free exercise of religion.
+The establishment clause was not written to keep religion out of government; it was to keep government out of religion.
+This clause was necessitated by the action of king George of Britain, who sought to elevate his words, above the words of the Bible.
 Because he was the king, the people were forced to obey.

-The framers of the Constitution wanted to ensure that government never again, infringed on the rights of the people to practice their religion in America.
-For this reason, they formed a “more perfect union,” that allowed the citizens of America to worship according to the dictates of their conscience, without interference from the newly formed government.
+The framers of the Constitution wanted to ensure that government never again, infringed upon the rights of the citizens to practice their religion freely in America.
+For this reason, they formed a “more perfect union” that allowed the citizens of America to worship according to the dictates of their conscience, without interference from the newly formed government.

-As you read about the 56 signers of the Declaration of Independence, and the 39 signers of the Constitution, you will be struck by the deeply held belief of these men that the land they were founding should be based upon the Bible and the laws of God.
+As you read the stories of the 56 signers of the Declaration of Independence, and the 39 signers of the Constitution, you will be struck by the deeply held belief of these men that the land they were founding should be based upon the Bible and the laws of God.

-The Role Christianity and the Bible Played in the Formation of the United States of America
+The Role Of Christianity And The Bible In The Formation Of The United States Of America

-During our Congressional briefing, 8 Senators and Congressmen spoke to us on the Spiritual issues that concern our nation.
+During our Congressional briefing, eight Senators and Congressmen spoke to us on the Spiritual issues that concern our nation.

-The first Senator that spoke to us was Senator Tom Coburn
+The first Senator to speak was Senator Tom Coburn

 “Jesus said that the Holy Spirit would remind us of all the things that he had taught us…how can how can we be reminded if we do not know what Jesus said.”